WHAT TO DO

-Development of a one-page profile which is shared with all Early Years practitioners.
+Development of a sensory passport which is shared with all Early Years practitioners.

 Introduce new activities or play equipment in a multi-sensory way to the child e.g. by showing, listening, saying, looking, writing, drawing.